AliceLinux AliceLinux's (un)official documentation and devblog

 apkg-redundantdeps

-Script to print package’s redundant dependencies.
-Its good to use when writing package template for minimizing dependencies and speed up apkg dependencies solving.
+Script to print a package’s redundant dependencies.
+It is good to use when writing a package template for minimizing dependencies and speeding up apkg dependencies solving.

 $ apkg-redundantdeps